SPIN-web/SPIN2024/_pages/call.md

 ## Important Dates

-Submissions due: January 15, 2024 (23:59:59 Anywhere on Earth)
+- Submissions due: January 15, 2024 (23:59:59 Anywhere on Earth)
-Author notification: February 26, 2024
+- Author notification: February 26, 2024
-Camera ready: March 11, 2024
+- Camera ready: March 11, 2024
-Symposium: between April 6 and 11, 2024.
+- Symposium: between April 6 and 11, 2024.
 Exact dates will be announced later.

 ## Submission Categories and Guidelines

-Papers should be submitted via the EasyChair SPIN 2024 submission website.
-The link will be published later on this page.
+Papers should be submitted via the EasyChair SPIN 2024 submission website: [https://easychair.org/conferences/?conf=spin2024](https://easychair.org/conferences/?conf=spin2024).

-The proceedings of SPIN 2024 will be published in Springer’s Lecture Notes in Computer Science series.
-Submissions should adhere to the LNCS format: [https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
+The proceedings of SPIN 2024 will be published in Springer's *Lecture Notes in Computer Science* series.
+Submissions should adhere to the LNCS format, see Springer's website for [detailed instructions](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).

 With the exception of survey and history papers, the papers should contain original work that has not been submitted or accepted for publication elsewhere.